bytedeco/javacpp/README.txt

  # Copy the `javacpp.jar` file into the `libs/` subdirectory, and
  # Run this command to produce the `*.so` library files in `libs/armeabi/`:
 {{{
-java -jar libs/javacpp.jar -classpath bin/ -classpath bin/classes/ -d libs/armeabi/
+java -jar libs/javacpp.jar -classpath bin/ -classpath bin/classes/ -d libs/armeabi/ \
--properties android-arm -Dplatform.root=<path to android-ndk-r5b>
+-properties android-arm -Dplatform.root=<path to android-ndk-r5c> \
 -Dcompiler.path=<path to arm-linux-androideabi-g++> <class names>
 }}}
 Without a doubt, you should definitely add this to your build files, such as `build.xml` or `.project`.

-*IMPORTANT NOTE*: libstdc++ from the Android NDK does not seem to work with Android 2.1 or older, so libraries created with JavaCPP will crash.
-Please let me know if you find a way around this issue.

 ==Acknowledgments==